johnantoni/jquery.tamper/readme.txt

 /*
  * jquery.tamper.js
- *  v 1.0
+ *  v 1.1
  *
  * Initial Author
  *  John Griffiths
  *
  * Description
- *  Simpy watches an element for changes, if any encountered flips the flag.
+ *  Simply watches an element for changes, if any encountered flips the tamper flag to true.
- *  If the exit button is clicked and the flag is true a dialog appears warning user will lose changes.
+ *  If the exit button is clicked and the tamper flag is set to true a dialog will appear warning
+ *  the user they will lose their changes if they click OK.
  *
  * Params:
- *  watchName   : element (textarea) to watch for changes
+ *  watchName   : (required) element (textarea) to watch for changes
- *  exitName    : element (button) which classes as an exit when clicked
+ *  exitName    : (required) element (button) which classes as an exit when clicked
- *  messageText : text to show in the alert dialog
+ *  messageText : (optional) text to show in the alert dialog *
+ *  PLEASE NOTE: if an onclick event is present on the exit element it will clone it, remove it
+ *  and append it so when the user click's ok it fires.
  *
- * Uses
- *  on input element of edit page, if user edits value, flag set and leaving via
- *  back [exit] link show alert message
- *
- * Usage
- *  $.tamper('.backBtn', '.comment', 'Im sorry, Dave.
-Im afraid I cant do that.');
- *
- * Simpler version
- *  // assign message on click, if flag set to true
- *  $.tamperAlert('.backBtn', 'Did you really want to do that?');
- *
- *  // set flag manually to true
- *  $.tamperFlag('.backBtn');
- */

-/*
- * iframe version located here http://gist.github.com/537728
  */